MOK-5-ha/MayaBartendingAgent/.qoder/repowiki/en/content/System Overview.md

 - Image display of the bartender avatar
 - Clear and submit buttons for managing the session

-The interface is defined in `main.py` using Gradio's Blocks API, allowing for flexible layout design and event handling.
+The interface is defined in `submission_notebook.ipynb` using Gradio's Blocks API, allowing for flexible layout design and event handling.

 ### Gemini Large Language Model
 The Gemini LLM, accessed through Google's Generative AI SDK, powers the conversational intelligence of the agent.
 It is responsible for: